Maryland Estate Planning Definitions

 A Last Will and Testament is an agreement written by an individual and in order to be valid in the state of Maryland, it is a written instrument that is generally compliant with Maryland Estate and Trust Code Annotated, Sections 4-102 through 4-104.
 The requirement is that the Last Will and Testament be attested to, and witnessed by two independent witnesses.

-Generally, a Last Will and Testament is a document that is used to express a decedent’s wishes for the distribution of their assets at death, it often includes the appointment or nomination of a Personal Representative that may also address how taxes will be paid, and it is not uncommon for the document to include how an individual’s wishes to be buried or criminated, or any other disposition wishes.
+Generally, a Last Will and Testament is a document that is used to express a decedent’s wishes for the distribution of their assets at death.
+It often includes the appointment or nomination of a Personal Representative that may also address how taxes will be paid, and it is not uncommon for the document to include how an individual’s wishes to be buried or cremated, or any other disposition wishes.

 Estate administration will involve marshaling assets, paying legally enforceable debts, and making distribution pursuant to the plan which is in place.
 It may involve the preparation and filing of estate taxes.
 It will involve the preparation and filing of the decedent’s final and/or any fiduciary income tax return.
 It may also involve a sale of real estate, funding trusts, or administering trusts.
 Basically, all the aspects of finalizing a decedent’s affairs.